 SHING MUN TUNNELS, 2.6km, opened 1990, linking Tsuen Wan, New Territories and Sha Tin, New Territories and forming part of Strategic Route 9

-Diamond Hill entrance to Tate's Cairn Tunnel, Hong Kong's longest tunnel
+Diamond Hill entrance to Tate's Cairn Tunnel, Hong Kong's longest tunnel since 1991 until the opening of Lung Shan Tunnel in 2019

-TALLEST BUILDINGS
+TALLEST BUILDINGS:

 INTERNATIONAL COMMERCE CENTRE (ICC), West Kowloon, 484-metres, 118-storey, completed 2010